Milan9805/cdk-set-topic-attributes/README.md

 You can deploy the entire app from your local machine to AWS.
 To do this you'll need to:

--   Configure your `/deployGenericSnsTopic/.env` and `/deploySetTopicAttributesLambda/.env` by taking a copy of `/deployGenericSnsTopic/.env.example` and populating it with your AWS credentials.
+-   Configure your `/deployGenericSnsTopic/.env` and `/deploySetTopicAttributesLambda/.env` by taking a copy of `/deploySetTopicAttributesLambda/.env.example` or `/deployGenericSnsTopic/.env.example` and populating it with your AWS credentials.
 -   Run the `deploy` npm script found in `/deployGenericSnsTopic/package.json`
 -   Run the `pre-package` npm script found in `/setTopicAttributes/package.json`
 -   Run the `deploy` npm script found in `/deploySetTopicAttributesLambda/package.json`